-Wesley Medical Center begins additional screening for Coronavirus
+Wesley Medical Center begins additional screening for coronavirus

 Hospital officials said there’s no need to panic, they are doing the screening to ensure protection for patients and staff.

-“At the end of the day, our staff have to stay healthy and that’s the most important thing for us and our patients,” said Bill Voloch, president and CEO of Wesley Medical Center.
+“At the end of the day, our staff has to stay healthy and that’s the most important thing for us and our patients,” said Bill Voloch, president and CEO of Wesley Medical Center.

 Out of the more than 50 entrances to the hospital, only five are open including the vendor entrance.